Insurance Coverage for Physical Therapy

 Do I Need a Referral to See a Physical Therapist?

 Whether you need a referral to see a physical therapist depends on your health insurance plan.
 Generally speaking, if you have an HMO plan, you need a referral from your primary doctor to see a specialist, such as a physical therapist.
 If you have a PPO, you do not need a referral to see a specialist.
 However, it is important to note that even if your health insurance plan does not require that you get a referral to see a physical therapist, the therapist may require a referral from your doctor.
+Also, give your health insurance plan a call and inform them of your need for rehab and find out if you need and pre-authorizations.

 Are Physical Therapy Sessions Covered by My Health Insurance?

 In addition to your health insurance, there may be a few other avenues for covering the cost of physical therapy, depending on your situation.
-If you need therapy to recover from an injury in a car accident that you are not liable for, then the other driver’s liability auto insurance should cover your bills.
+If you need physical therapy to recover from an injury in a car accident that you are not liable for, then the other driver’s liability auto insurance should cover your medical bills.
 If you were injured at work, you may be entitled to worker’s compensation, or if you were injured while you were on active duty for the military, there may be government programs that cover physical therapy.

 Finding Physical Therapy Coverage with Nevada Insurance Enrollment